ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    unencrypted aggregate shares in order to reveal the aggregation result for a given batch.
-1. Aggregators, or a passive network attacker between the Clients and the Leader, can examine metadata such as client IP in order to infer which Clients are submitting reports.
+1. Aggregators, or a passive network attacker between the Clients and the Leader, can examine metadata such as HTTP client IP in order to infer which Clients are submitting reports.
 Depending on the particulars of the deployment, this may be used to infer sensitive information about the Client.
    This can be mitigated for the Aggregator by deploying an anonymizing proxy